-Doctoral candidates at the University of Chicago are required to grant ProQuest UMI Dissertation Publishing non-exclusive rights to reproduce, distribute, and sell their dissertations.
+Doctoral candidates at the University of Chicago are required to grant ProQuest Dissertation Publishing non-exclusive rights to reproduce, distribute, and sell their dissertations.
 Granting ProQuest non-exclusive rights means an author is free to re-publish dissertation research with another publisher.
 When another publisher accepts a manuscript for publication, the author should be sure to retain the right to publish through ProQuest.
 Many scientific journals have standing agreements with ProQuest; most academic presses, however, do not.

 Shortly after each convocation, dissertations are sent to ProQuest where they are processed and made available within 12 weeks.
 During the following year, records for the dissertations are added to the University of Chicago Library Catalog with a link to the full text of the dissertation in ProQuest Dissertations & Theses, a subscription database.
 Many universities subscribe to ProQuest Dissertations & Theses.
 The database is not freely available.